Laurie Carlos: Career

-Carlos' final performances was as the narrator in QUEEN (written by Erik Ehn and Junauda Petrus and directed by Alison Heimstead) at In the Heart of the Beast Puppet and Mask Theatre in Minneapolis, September 2016.St.Paul.
+Carlos's final performances was as the narrator in QUEEN (written by Erik Ehn and Junauda Petrus and directed by Alison Heimstead) at In the Heart of the Beast Puppet and Mask Theatre in Minneapolis, September 2016.St.Paul.

 Awards

 In addition to an Obie Award for her role in Ntozake Shange's for colored girls who have considered suicide / when the rainbow is enuf, and a Bessie Award for her work in Heat, Carlos received awards from the National Endowment for the Arts, Theatre Communications Group, and the New York Foundation for the Arts.
 She was also awarded a Bush Fellowship.

 Personal life and death

 Carlos was the mother of Alternative Soul/R&B singer Ambersunshower (born Ambersunshower Nadine Milagros Villenueva Smith).
-Carlos was diagnosed with stage 4 colon cancer in September 2016 and died in the Sholom Home East Hospice in St. Paul, Minnesota on December 29, 2016.
+Carlos was diagnosed with stage 4 colon cancer in September 2016 and died in the Sholom Home East Hospice in St. Paul, Minnesota, on December 29, 2016.